 On the one hand I embrace my research on technology, but at the same time, I seem stubbornly out of time.
 I keep painting.
 I keep reading that "death of painting" was all a big mistake, and suddenly there are a ton of editorials embracing paint.
 While I am ...Read more>

-In this surreal landscape, Department of Defence (DOD) Dragonfly robots both record and control Julian Assange, our 19th century marionette-Crusader, holding his shield of digital secrets as the world redefines war in response to a man who uses celebrity brand-building in an unprecedentedly desperate way.
+In this surreal landscape, Department of Defence (DOD) Dragonfly robots both record and control Julian Assange, our 19th century marionette-Crusader, holding his shield of digital secrets as the world redefines war.

 This painting is now in week 8 of not getting past this point.
 It's ok, in the meantime I did a small one, Kandahar Kandy , and started some notes on a possible illustration project for a book on chanson des geste.
 But any ...Read more>